 It costs millions of dollars to first discover oil and gas fields, and then even further investment to turn that discovery into a producing well or field.
 This investment pays for the development of all sorts of local support infrastructure, from production stations (onshore oil and gas processing plants) to other buildings, roads, piping and reticulation structures, and the salaries of all the managers, engineers, builders and other support workers needed to complete a project.

-This investment also stimulates the growth of other related infrastructure - like ports and airports, crucial gateways for the supply of industry resource requirements and distribution of hydrocarbon products.
+This investment also stimulates the growth of other related infrastructure - like roads, ports and airports.

 of Taranaki's Gross Domestic Product